AndrewJBateman/pean-stack-api-display/README.md

 * Google Book search card lets user search for any book.
 Results displayed in an array of Bootstrap cards.
 Clicking on a book shows it in detail **change method of passing book. save list for back button return**
 * New York Times API - bestseller list displayed.
 Clicking on a bestseller shows it in detail **correct router data transfer**
 * Github card shows Github repo details from user search.
 Repo button redirects to repo list page. **add user input sanitization, github pagination to show more than 30 repos, clear search input once query run, add my details as default results**
-* Deployed version: good Lighthouse score: performance: 89 (remove unused CSS, reduce Server Response Times, eliminate render-blocking resources...), accessibility: 100, Best practises: 100, SEO 100%, PWA - **improve**
+* Deployed version: good Lighthouse score (mobile): home page: performance: 91% ('Remove dead rules from stylesheets and defer the loading of CSS not used for above-the-fold content to reduce unnecessary bytes consumed by network activity.'), accessibility: 100%, Best practises: 100%, SEO 100%, PWA - **improve**

 ## :camera: Screenshots